fiomfd/ATCM2025/Calculus II/README.md

 These notebooks deal with:
 - Tangent planes of a graph of a function of two variables
 - 2D and 3D polar coordinates
-- Newston's method vs gradient descent
+- Newton's method vs gradient descent
 - Riemann sums and Riemann integrals on a rectangle